 When to use chat

 Chat is the quickest method of conversation.
 Quick Q&A?
 Or something that requires some back and forth?
 Chat is the way!
-It also eliminates the formality of email.
-You can skip the “I hope all is well, blah, blah…” intro of the email.
-Starting off with the actual question is usually fine for people you chat with even occasionally.
-It is also great when communication is informal or when people need to collaborate on a project.
+It also eliminates the formality of email, making communication more flexible and allowing you to skip the “I hope all is well, blah, blah…” intro.
+Starting off with the actual question is usually fine for the person you’re reaching, especially when you’ve chatted with them, even occasionally.
+It’s great for informal communication or when people need to collaborate on a project, helping your team thrive in the way we work today.

-Chat is great for sharing basic information or chatting about a topic.
-As soon as something becomes an action or decision, it needs to move to a project management tool.
-Chat tools should not be considered permanent storage areas.
+Chat is great for sharing basic information or discussing a topic, whether it’s work-related or something more casual, like celebrating a birthday within your team.
+However, as soon as something becomes an action or decision, it needs to move to a project management tool.
+Chat tools should not be considered permanent storage areas, but they are important to keep communication moving while working remotely.

 Lessons in Developing Relationships Virtually